-They say it's grim up North and one listen of breakthrough singer-songwriter Brooke Bentham's opening salvo in 2017 might reinforce that sentiment.
-Speaking from her bedroom in the art ghetto of New Cross, Bentham channels a maturity and life ethic that's wise beyond her age, a result of having partially raised herself.
-Touching upon themes of frustrated relationships, reaching a point when everything is static and feeling unfulfilled, her music possesses the epic alt rock journeying of War On Drugs or Ryan Adams with the added emotional vocal depths of Sharon Van Etten or Angel Olsen.
+They say it's grim up North and one listen to breakthrough singer-songwriter Brooke Bentham's opening track from debut EP 'The Room Swayed' might reinforce that sentiment - “It's funny how small things can wreck away at your life, when you're not doing anything but living inside.”
+The swells and plummets of the track – titled 'Nowhere Near Sense' – possess the epic alt-rock journeying of War On Drugs or Ryan Adams with the added emotional vocal depths of Sharon Van Etten or Angel Olsen.
 That all this is the fruits of a 21-year-old from South Shields outside of Newcastle might take you by surprise.
 It carries the weight of someone who's lived a hundred lives already.

 She picked up a guitar early, even attempted banjo at one stage, and started taking singing lessons at the age of 15.
 “I was writing a lot of Paolo Nutini inspired cheesy acoustic stuff,” she laughs, embarrassed now.
 Eventually her first taste of success – a song called 'Oliver' – was a turn in the road.
 That tune brought her the sonic direction she was working towards - showcased perfectly on 'The Room Swayed' and it's first single 'Heavy and Ephemeral'.
 Follow-up EP 'This Rapture' delved further, showcasing a remarkably assured yet breathtakingly vulnerable set of tracks.